shank136/tech_challenge/README.md

 ### API Notes

-- JSON file has been stored locally and read from the **node.js** lambda function that has been created to serve the frontend with the data using AWS SAM CLI.
+- JSON file has been stored locally and read from the **node.js** lambda function that has been created using AWS SAM CLI to serve the frontend with data.

-- Please note that internal server errors were encountered when reading the file from S3 using an app created using AWS SAM CLI (S3 template).
+- Please note that internal server errors were encountered when reading the file from S3, with an app created using AWS SAM CLI (S3 template).
 Thank you for your consideration.

 - Authentication has not been applied.